-Concurrently with the execution of the merger agreement, Mr. Lindemann, Chairman of the Board and Chief Executive Officer of Southern Union, Mr. Herschmann, Vice Chairman of the Board, President and Chief Operating Officer, and members of Mr. Lindemann's family, who directly or indirectly own approximately 16,744,285 shares of Southern Union common stock (or 20,139,036 shares when including unexercised options and shares of restricted stock which are not entitled to vote until exercise or the expiration of restrictions, respectively), representing approximately 13.43% of Southern Union's outstanding shares of common stock, entered into a second amended and restated support agreement with ETE and Merger Sub that provides, among other things, that such stockholders will vote their shares in favor of adoption of the merger agreement, unless there is a change in the recommendation of the Southern Union Board, and that they will elect to receive the ETE common unit consideration rather than the right to receive \$44.25 in cash in the merger (other than with respect to unexercised options which will be treated as described herein).
+Concurrently with the execution of the merger agreement, Mr. Lindemann, Chairman of the Board and Chief Executive Officer of Southern Union, Mr. Herschmann, Vice Chairman of the Board, President and Chief Operating Officer, and members of Mr. Lindemann's family, who directly or indirectly own approximately 16,744,285 shares of Southern Union common stock (or approximately 20,139,036 shares when including unexercised options and shares of restricted stock which are not entitled to vote until exercise or the expiration of restrictions, respectively), representing approximately 13.43% of Southern Union's outstanding shares of common stock, entered into a second amended and restated support agreement with ETE and Merger Sub that provides, among other things, that such stockholders will vote their shares in favor of adoption of the merger agreement, unless there is a change in the recommendation of the Southern Union Board, and that they will elect to receive the ETE common unit consideration rather than the right to receive \$44.25 in cash in the merger (other than with respect to unexercised options and shares held in the Southern Union Savings Plan, which will be treated as described herein).